System addons overview

 Next steps

-Review when the paymaster signer addon can sponsor EVM account abstraction transactions.
+Review when the paymaster signer addon can sponsor EVM advanced accounts transactions.
+The paymaster is an infrastructure addon that the platform syncs silently from the Directory.

 Add a reporting currency